ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 5. Apply your KubeRay config.

-Your KubeRay application can use the `.netrc` file to access private remote URIs, even when they don't contain credentials.
+Your KubeRay application can use the `netrc` file to access private remote URIs, even when they don't contain credentials.